 Applications will only be accepted by email.
 Any application mailed or hand delivered will not be reviewed.

 Asbury Woods Nature Center offers elementary and middle school science teacher candidates a unique experience to add to their credentials.
 Teaching portions of the curriculum units in the non-traditional school setting at Asbury Woods enables them to bring a wealth of unique and valuable experiences that other teacher candidates haven’t had.
 Asbury Woods Nature Center is an educational facility and the K-12 science lessons address the curriculum requirements of local districts as well as the PA State Academic Standards.
-Student teacher candidates can complete their first assignment fall semesters or their second assignment in the spring semester.
+Student teacher candidates can complete their first assignment fall semester or their second assignment in the spring semester.
 Please contact Steve Wasiesky at 814-835-5356 to discuss internship opportunities for student teachers.